 Zoltán obtained his Ph.D. in Professor Rob Krams’ group, at the Department of Bioengineering, Imperial College London.
 During his Ph.D., Zoltán developed systems and synthetic biology tools for cardiovascular research and co-authored 5 peer-reviewed journal articles, a book chapter and presented his research results at international conferences.

 Prior to his Ph.D., Zoltán obtained his M.Sc. in Applied Biotechnology from Uppsala University (Sweden).
 He performed his M.Sc. degree project at the German Cancer Research Centre (Heidelberg, Germany) as an Erasmus Research Scholar at Heidelberg University (Germany).
 There, Zoltán tested the oncolytic parvovirus H-1 on cultured bone cancer cells; obtained results are patented and published in 2 peer-reviewed articles.

 Preceding his M.Sc., Zoltán graduated from Babes-Bolyai University (Romania) with a B.Eng. in Chemical with Biochemical Engineering.
 During his undergraduate studies, Zoltán carried out chemistry and biochemistry research, both experimentally and theoretically (computational quantum chemistry molecular modelling).
 The aim of the wider research project was to develop blood substittutes for emergency life-support interventions.
 Obtained results were published in 4 peer-reviewed journal articles and presented at international conferences.

-et al., 2021, Quality by Design modelling to support rapid RNA vaccine production against emerging infectious diseases, Npj Vaccines, ISSN:2059-0105
+et al., 2021, Quality by design modelling to support rapid RNA vaccine production against emerging infectious diseases, Npj Vaccines, Vol:6, ISSN:2059-0105